utsavkarkee/photosync/docs/docs/guides/database-gui.md

 Change the values of `PGADMIN_DEFAULT_EMAIL` and `PGADMIN_DEFAULT_PASSWORD` in this file.

-Run `docker compose -f docker-compose.yml -f docker-compose-pgadmin.yml up` to start immich along with `pgAdmin`.
+Run `docker compose -f docker-compose.yml -f docker-compose-pgadmin.yml up` to start  Photosync  along with `pgAdmin`.

 ## 2. Add a Server